eideeivindsen/react-beginner-course-day-1/00-js-concepts/README.md

 <br>

-#### 💎 B3 - Use destructuring to create functions returning the first and second element in a list
+#### 💎 B3 - Use destructuring to create two separate functions, returning the first and second element in a list
 <details><summary>🔑 Solution</summary>

 ```js